 I use this base recipe for everything from apple pie to quiche, but I generally spice it up depending on what I plan to put inside.
-For quiche, I generally add garlic powder and herbs, and for pies, the crust tastes even better with a hint of sugar and a sprinkle of cinnamon.
-Regardless of what you are making, you can add in any extra flavors you want from chili powder to nutmeg.
+For quiche, I typically add garlic powder and herbs, and for pies, the crust tastes even better with a hint of sugar and a sprinkle of cinnamon.
+Regardless of what you are making, you can add in any extra flavors you want, from chili powder to nutmeg.

-Easy homemade pie crust
+Easy homemade pie crust recipe

-- 1-1/4 cup flour
+- 1-1/4 cups all-purpose flour

-- 1 stick of butter
+- 1 stick butter (or 8 tablespoons/4 ounces/115 grams), chilled

-- 1/4 teaspoon of salt
+- 1/4 teaspoon salt

-- 1/4 cup water
+- 1/4 cup ice water

-- Double the recipe for pies that require a top crust or make a little extra and use cookie cutters if you want to add fun shapes to your pies.
+- Double the recipe for pies that require a top crust, or make a little extra, and use cookie cutters if you want to add fun shapes to your pies.